stas2k/horaco_exporter/README.md

 ## Install

-Horaco_exporter is a Go application, which can be built by the user, or downloaded from Releases page on girhub.
+Horaco_exporter is a Go application, which can be built by the user, or downloaded from Releases page on github.

 ## Run